History of Rolling Loud in Timeline

 2020: First European Festival Announced

-In 2020, virtual live performances called “Loud Streams” were streamed on Twitch on September 12–13 and October 30–31.
+In 2020, virtual live performances called “Loud Streams” were streamed on Twitch.
+The first event was held on September 12–13, and the second on October 30–31.

-July 25, 2021: Festival Rescheduled Due to COVID-19
+July 25, 2021: Rolling Loud Rescheduled Again

-2021: Post-Pandemic Festival in Miami
+2021: Post-Pandemic Festival and WWE Collaboration

-2021: Archived Performances Streamed
+2021: Archived Festival Streams

 In 2021, archived performances from the Miami and Bay Area festivals from 2017 were streamed on the festival's official YouTube channel.

-2021: Fetty Wap Arrested
+2021: Fetty Wap Arrested on Drug Charges

-2021: Relief Efforts to Haiti
+2021: Relief Efforts in Haiti

-2021: Partnered for Social Justice Initiatives
+2021: Partnership for Social Justice Initiatives

 July 2022: Kid Cudi's Performance Cut Short

-October 25, 2022: Announced First Edition in Thailand
+October 25, 2022: First Edition in Thailand Announced

 On October 25, 2022, Rolling Loud announced its first edition in Thailand, which took place from April 13–15, 2023.

-December 9, 2022: "Finger Food" Single Release
+December 9, 2022: First Single Released

 On December 9, 2022, Rolling Loud released its first single titled "Finger Food" featuring Rae Sremmurd and Duke Deuce.

-2022: Lil Tjay Returns to Stage
+2022: Lil Tjay Returns to the Stage

 In 2022, Lil Tjay returned to the stage for Rolling Loud NY after being shot In June.
 The Rolling Loud appearance was the rapper's first gig since being shot seven times.

-2022: Nicki Minaj Headlined Rolling Loud New York
+2022: Nicki Minaj Headlines Rolling Loud

 In 2022, Nicki Minaj became the first solo female rapper to headline Rolling Loud at Rolling Loud New York.

-2022: Basketball Clinic with Miami Jr. HEAT
+2022: Basketball Clinic Hosted

 In 2022, The Miami Jr. HEAT teamed up with Rolling Loud to host 50 local children from After-School All-Stars for a basketball clinic at the festival.